jordanh-49/nba_playoff_predictor/README.md

 ## Usage

-To view the content of this project please refer to the `prediction_project.html` rendered output file.
+To view the content of this project please visit this [link](https://jordanh-49.github.io/nba_playoff_predictor).

 ## Packages